Why Should Schools Teach Digital Literacy

 4. Through practice, literacy skills will change with or without academic guidance.
 Thus, promoting literacy is a matter of transforming that reckless change to growth.

-Put another way: Through practice, media users will, for better or for worse, “get better” at communicating through technology.
+Put another way: Through practice, media users will, for better or for worse, ‘get better’ at communicating through technology.
 Through analysis, planning, modeling, scaffolding, and practice of our own, as educators we can facilitate more strategic growth.

 5. Literacy is unique in that it affects almost all other formal and informal learning, across all content areas, grade levels, and professional fields.

-Put another way: Literacy is crazy important.
+Put another way: Literacy is foundational.

 6. Digital technology changes literacy–becomes digital literacy.

 Put another way: Technology isn’t just about connecting; ideas are like fluid, adapting to the vessels that hold them.
+Reading is reading and writing is writing but publishing that writing or accessing that reading is context-dependent.

 7. Among these changes in the shift from literacy to digital literacy are the quantity, frequency, endurance, and tone of how we communicate.